MichalFidor/code-challenge/README.md

 # 🦄 QA code challenge

 ## Description
 This project contains technical code challenge for QA Engineer interview.
-The code challenge's solution can be implemented either in `Protractor` or `Cypress`.
+The code challenge's solution can be implemented either in `Playwright` or `Protractor`.

 The files and folders are structured already and the `spec` files already contain skeleton code with **fill-in areas** (marked with `// type your code here...`), where the challenge's solution is expected to be filled in.